stephenharris/Event-Organiser/readme.txt

 * Create one-time events or reoccuring events.
 * Allows complex reoccuring patterns for events.
 You can create events that last an arbirtary time, and repeat over a specified period.
 Events can repeat daily through to yearly, allowing complex schedules such as 'On the third Tuesday of every fourth month' or 'Every month on the 16th'.
 * **Venue admin page** to add and maintain the venues for your events, with Google maps support to display a map of the venue and a fully-featured content editor.
+* Custom metaboxes and meta data support for venues.
 * The **Calendar widget**  displays a calendar (identical to the standard WordPress Calendar) that highlights events with links to the events archive page, listing events occuring that day.
 * The **Event List widget**  outputs a list of events, and allows you to specify the number of events, restrict to event categories or venues and their order etc.
 * The **Event Agent widget**.